Do employers have to follow Biden’s vaccine mandates? - NewsBreak

 More than four-fifths of adults nationwide already have received at least one dose of a COVID-19 vaccine.
 But Biden contends his various workforce vaccine mandates are an important step to drive up vaccination rates and containing the virus outbreak, which has killed more than 800,000 people in the U.S.

 Opponents have taken a three-tiered approach to challenging the requirements.
-In lawsuits, they contend the vaccine mandates were imposed without proper public comment, were not authorized by Congress and infringe on states’ rights to regulate public health matters.Omicron quickly becomes dominant variant in Florida county’s wastewater samples
+In lawsuits, they contend the vaccine mandates were imposed without proper public comment, were not authorized by Congress and infringe on states’ rights to regulate public health matters.Nation faces a double coronavirus surge as omicron spreads

 “The reasoning across the cases is basically the same, which is that these statutes don’t give the president or the agency in question the authority to issue the mandates,” said Gregory Magarian, a constitutional law professor at Washington University in St. Louis.